The Abundance Paradox

 The architecture presented here decouples production from profit, replaces private funding with protocol funding, advertising with facts, closed oversight with open auditing, and arbitrary gatekeeping with randomised participation.
 Fourteen structural gaps were identified and resolved — each with a named residual risk that honest analysis demands be stated rather than hidden.

 The architecture was then tested against the hardest constraint of all: the human animal itself.
 Eight neurological limitations — from dual-process cognition to the meditation ceiling — were catalogued and met with structural adaptations that work with primate neurochemistry rather than against it.
-The education layer was downgraded from foundation to supplement.
+The education layer was reclassified: not required for day-one operation, but load-bearing over generational timescale.
 Incentives replaced altruism as the engine.

 The architecture also confronts its own success: by eliminating artificial economic activity — marketing, brand duplication, planned obsolescence — it contracts the number of enterprises and roles the economy needs.
 The solution is to decouple income from employment entirely, through a universal base allocation funded by machine-output tax, the raffle as the primary income pathway for builders, and the recognition of care, education, auditing, and culture as funded production.
 The scarce resource in an economy of abundance is not goods — it is meaning.